World Wonders

 Size

-Length:24 in., head to tail.
-Ears, 8in. long
+Height: Length: 24 in., head to tail.
+Ears, 8 in. long

 Weight: Around 11 lb.
-Females are slightly heavier.
+Females are slightly heavier

 Breeding

-Breeding Season: January-September.
-Spring is peak time.
+Mating: January-September.
+Spring is peak time

-Number of Young: Up to 6.
-Females may have 3-4 litters a year.
+Number of young: Up to 6.
+Females may have 3-4 litters a year

 Lifestyle

-Habit: Nocturnal, solitary except in breeding season.
+Habit: Nocturnal, solitary except in breeding season

-Diet: Grasses, herbs, succulents, woody twigs, and bark.
+Diet: Grasses, herbs, succulents, woody twigs, and bark

-Lifespan:1-5 years in the wild.
+Lifespan: 1-5 years in the wild

 DID YOU KNOW?